3ffy/deter.js/README_MISCELLANEOUS.md

 Packed plugins
 --------------

-As deter use dependencies, you can ofc use these plugins.
+As deter use dependencies, you can use these plugins as well.
 (They are included in the packaged version).

 ####Calculate the md5 hash of a string: `$.md5`